 Stress induced oxidative stress and the resulting inflammation play a major role in aging and development of various diseases.
 You think of a disease; oxidative stress and/or inflammation are believed to be one of their generative factors.
 Some of the important diseases in which oxidative stress and inflammation play an important role are:

 - neurodegenerative diseases such as Alzheimer’s, Parkinson’s and ALS

-Oxidative stress is also thought to be involved in: ADHD, cancer, sickle-cell disease, lichen planus, vitiligo, autism, infection, chronic fatigue syndrome, depression and Asperger syndrome.
+Oxidative stress is also thought to be involved in: ADHD, cancer, sickle-cell disease, lichen planus, vitiligo, autism, infection, chronic fatigue syndrome, depression and Asperger’s syndrome.

 So although the government might think they have beaten us to the punch with their patent, they are taking a narrow minded approach by isolating certain compounds from the cannabis plant and deriving synthetic drugs.

-The following studies bear up the federal government’s interest in cannabinoids as antioxidants:
+The following studies support the federal government’s interest in cannabinoids as antioxidants: